Frequently asked questions about PDX Commons and links to other organizations

 HOW CAN I GET ON YOUR WAIT LIST?

 It’s simple — you fill out a personal profile form and pay a one-time $50 fee.
 People on the wait list are notified before the general public when a home becomes available for sale.
 We recommend that you consider whether cohousing is right for you before you sign up to be on our wait list.
 See Our Living in Cohousing page.

 DO YOU HAVE A MAILING LIST?

 Yes, we have a mailing list for our e-newsletter.
-We already have over 500 people on the list.
-Just let us know via this website if you’d like to be added.
+We already have over 600 people on the list.
+Just let us know via our contact page if you’d like to be added.